lucasrijllart/word-of-the-day-bot/writeup.md

 definitions I was motivated to start this project.

 I started planning the steps that were needed.
 The quick draft was the following:

-1. Retrieve a word and its definitions
+1. Get a random word and its definitions
 2. Generate a pretty image with text
 3. Post it to social media